University of Toronto Mississauga: Athletics

-The Recreation Athletic and Wellness Centre (RAWC), attached to the Davis Building, expanded the Campus Rec Intramural Program in 2006–07.
-The RAWC supplies sports equipment for drop-ins with a student card or membership.
+The Recreation Athletic and Wellness Centre (RAWC), attached to the Davis Building, is the home of campus athletics.
+It hosts the Campus Rec Intramural Program and supplies sports equipment for drop-ins with a student card or membership.
 These sports include basketball, soccer, volleyball, table tennis, and racquet sports.
 In addition to these sports, the Centre offers organized classes in dance, martial arts, yoga, and swimming.
-There are two gymnasiums, one North American-sized squash court, two international-sized squash courts, one pool with a whirlpool on deck, and a fitness and training centre, among other studios and multipurpose rooms.
-There are varsity sports teams in outdoor soccer, indoor soccer, basketball, lacrosse, ice hockey, field hockey, volleyball, flag football, ultimate frisbee and rugby.
-In addition there is a Tri-Campus Intramural Leagues in which students from all three campuses are welcomed to try out for these competitive teams.
-These teams include men's ice hockey, men's outdoor soccer, men's indoor soccer, women's basketball, women's indoor soccer, and women's volleyball.
+The facility has two gymnasiums, one North American-sized squash court, two international-sized squash courts, one pool with a whirlpool on deck, and a fitness and training centre, among other studios and multipurpose rooms.
+The RAWC hosts frequent drop-ins for students to play sports casually.

+The University of Toronto runs an annual Tri-Campus intramural league where UTM competes against teams from the other two campuses, St. George (divided into Red and Blue teams) and Scarborough.
+Teams include men's ice hockey, men's outdoor soccer, men's indoor soccer, women's basketball, women's indoor soccer, and women's volleyball.

-Varsity Sports (UTM Eagles)
+Varsity Sports

-UTM became the 30th member of the Ontario College Athletics Association (OCAA) in April, 2014.
-The Eagles inaugural Varsity athletics program included badminton, cross country, and men's and women's indoor soccer.
-The UTM Varsity Eagles program is looking to expand in 2015/16 by adding men's and women's outdoor soccer, and men's and women's volleyball and basketball in 2017/18.
+University of Toronto students from all three campuses, including UTM, can participate in varsity sports through the Varsity Blues, which are based at the St. George campus.